 Bespoke blinds are designed around complex glazing which often requires innovation to cover large sizes or unusual shapes and applications.
 Technically advanced fabric shading systems conceal a torsion spring and a motor within the fabric barrel, allowing design of very wide and long blinds and unusual shapes or running directions, without compromising on the end result.
 With creative experimentation and precise engineering, almost any structure can be shaded.

 Every project is unique, so we start by understanding the broader problems to be solved, and draw upon our teams’ expertise in engineering, design and building physics to create shading systems that work seamlessly with their surroundings.
-The earlier the collaboration with the design team, the more possibilities there are for many key considerations, such as:
+The earlier the collaboration with the design team, the more possibilities there are for many key considerations.